-These 2015 Michigan/Argentinian fish and rodent studies were of the genetic programming of specific neurons in the hypothalamus part of the limbic system.
+These 2015 Michigan/Argentinian fish and rodent studies were of the genetic programming of specific neurons in the hypothalamus.
 The study linked below found:

 “Food intake and body weight regulation depend on proper expression of the..gene..” in these neurons.